Operations

 Take a conscious approach to gifting, and use it as a first step in the (ideally) long-term relationship development of the creators you care more about and see the most potential in.

-Starting with sending a free product is also great way to vet for authenticity.
+Starting with sending a free product is also a great way to vet for authenticity.
 Find people who truly love the product, and nurture the relationships into A+ long-term influencer partnerships.

 7. Don’t devalue your product by saturating the market